 9 min read

-Although MapR Streams generally uses the Apache Kafka programming model, there are a few key differences.
+Although MapR Event Store generally uses the Apache Kafka programming model, there are a few key differences.
 For instance, there is a new kind of object in the MapR file-system called, appropriately enough, a stream.
 Each stream can handle a huge number of topics, and you can have many streams in a single cluster.
 Policies such as time-to-live or ACEs (Access Control Expressions) can be set at the stream level for convenient management of many topics together.
-You can find out more about streaming architectures using Kafka and MapR Streams in the new short book Streaming Architectures: New Designs Using Apache Kafka and MapR Streams, available as a free download from the MapR website.
+You can find out more about streaming architectures using Kafka and MapR Event Store in the new short book Streaming Architectures: New Designs Using Apache Kafka and MapR Streams, available as a free download from the MapR website.

 topic-name" to "